 BFT Species Group held the MSE intersessional meeting on 16-20 April 2018, partly together with Swordfish Species Group.
 During the meeting, the Bluefin tuna Core Modelling Group presented its work and obtained feedback from the SCRS focusing on adjustments to the bluefin tuna operating models.
 The MSE trial specification document was updated and several initial candidate management procedures were proposed and tested on preliminary basis.
 The Group shared the experiences with the coding package and discussed its possible amendments and associated trials.
 Several other topics were discussed and the further CMP refinement schedule was drafted, as well as priority actions identified including closer consideration of stock mixing, BMSY calculations, future recruitment scenarios, abundance indices, and definition of key uncertainties.
+The report is available in Annex 1a, document no. 21.
 GBYP supported the attendance to this meeting of the GBYP CMG coordinator, Dr. Doug Butterworth, and the CMG expert Dr. Carmen Fernández.
-During this meeting, it was also decided to formalize the creation of the BFT MSE Technical Group, which, unlike Core Modelling Group, would be open to all interested ICCAT scientist, without restriction to participation.
-Therefore, GBYP Core Modelling Group was dissolved and it was succeeded by the BFT MSE Technical Group.
-Nevertheless, although this Group was not formally constituted within the framework of Programme GBYP, it has continued to providing its support, by covering the travel expenses, whenever needed, for participating in MSE related meetings of the members of the previous MSE Core Modelling Group.

-Thus, GBYP supported the attendance to the Standing Working Group on Dialogue between Scientists and Managers hold a meeting on 21-23 May 2018, which included an agenda item specific to bluefin tuna MSE, of Dr. Doug Butterworth.
+The Standing Working Group on Dialogue between Scientists and Managers hold a meeting on 21-23 May 2018, including an agenda item specific to bluefin tuna MSE.
 The objective of this meeting was to initiate input from stakeholders to assist in future refinement of candidate management procedures.
 It was recognized that the original road map adopted by the Commission was too ambitious, because the Bluefin tuna Species Group, whose involvement is crucial at this stage, will have to meet several times to advance their work, given the complexity of MSE.
-GBYP has also supported the attendance of several MSE members to the MSE Technical Group meetings held in Saint Andrews in July 2019 and in ICCAT headquarters on February and September 2019.
+The estimated delay in the timeline for bluefin tuna is at least six months, which should allow ICCAT to remain on track to consider candidate MPs for possible adoption in 2020.
+The report is available in Annex 1a, document no. 22.
+GBYP supported the attendance to this meeting of the GBYP CMG coordinator, Dr. Doug Butterworth.